 7. Relationship management

-Apple do not manufacture the iPhone.
-What they do supremely well is design it, and has a supply chain, that in a completely integrated way, delivers the finished product.
+Apple does not manufacture the iPhone.
+What they do supremely well is ‘design’ it, and has a supply chain, that in a completely integrated way, delivers the finished product.

 Who are your critical suppliers?
 How do you select them?
 How do you measure their performance?
 Do they know just how critical they are to your success?
 How involved are they in designing your products and services (they may well have innovative ideas that might set you apart)?
 Do you ask what they need from you for them to deliver for you?

-And it goes without saying that if you use sub-contractors, as far as your customer are concerned, they are your people.
+And it goes without saying that if you use sub-contractors, as far as your customer is concerned, they are your people.

 That’s why an ever increasing number of businesses adopt IOS 9001, as it puts in place a framework whereby the seven principles become part of the business’ DNA.
 Take a look at the standard, you’ll see once you have understood the principles above that it is a great way to incorporate them in your business.

 Adopting a quality management approach to a business is a logical process to focus on processes, improving customers experience and generally developing a business more in tune to the needs of the client – what’s not to like.
 Find yourself an expert in ISO consultancy to help you navigate the systems and processes necessary to gain ISO quality management certification.

 Now you’ve read our article on Quality Management Principles – have you any more questions?